 The common yabbie thrives in Lake Broadwater.
 Photo: Robert Ashdown.

-Lake Broadwater is the focal point of a 1,212 ha conservation park situated in one of the most intensively cultivated agricultural districts in Queensland.
+Lake Broadwater is the focal point of a 1,212 ha regional park situated in one of the most intensively cultivated agricultural districts in Queensland.
 The lake is a good example of a semi-permanent freshwater lake in an area where these are rare.

 The lake itself covers approximately 350 ha and is only 3–4 m deep when full.
 Resembling a large tadpole from the air, Lake Broadwater lies on a broad alluvial plain which drains northwards into the Condamine River via Wilkie Creek.
 It is fed from two ephemeral streams (Broadwater and Surveyor’s gullies) draining a local catchment of about 6,000 ha, most of which lies outside the park.
 Occasionally the lake floods during periods of summer rainfall, and may also dry out completely.